brunswickcomputing/racketmanager/readme.txt

 = 3.8.9 =
 * UPDATE: Numerous files have been worked on to remove PHP Strict Mode warnings.
 These warnings didn't affect RacketManager use, but if your WordPress installation had debugging mode turned on there were many, many warnings being thrown at you.
 There are no doubt more that will need to be fixed, but a conservative guess is that over 100 fixes have been applied.
 * BUGFIX: Fixed the error with the Widget not changing
-* BUGFIX: Permissions error on documenation page
+* BUGFIX: Permissions error on documentation page
 * UPDATE: Added completed games to soccer ranking
 * UPDATE: Numerous areas with deprecated code
 * UPDATE: Started to get into the sport files to get a consistent look to the output, centering headings over input fields, centering input fields in the space allocated and centering the text in the input fields.